-Equity Investment vs Private Debt: Why you should always have a Plan B
+Equity vs Private Debt: Why you should always have a Plan B

 You’re considering funding your company and want to understand the key implications of equity investment?